-Food waste is a pervasive problem in the restaurant industry.
+Food waste is a widespread issue that plagues the restaurant sector.
 Profit margins are already very tight in restaurants, and food costs tend to be a huge part, if not the majority, of the budget.
 Experts estimate that restaurants waste between 4% to 10% of their food each year – for every $100,000 you spend on food, you could be losing up to $10,000.
 For most restaurants, that represents a significant portion of their profits.

 Reducing food waste doesn’t just save money, the repercussions extend far beyond the boundaries of the kitchen.
 Sustainability has been a major topic across all industries in recent years, and the EPA states that there is more food waste than any other material in US landfills and incinerators.
 A reduction in food waste can also help combat food insecurity, which is a growing concern in many communities across the country.

 It makes sense to reduce food waste from social, environmental, and business standpoints.
 It’s a tremendous opportunity to do the right thing while also contributing to the financial health of your restaurant.
-In this article, we take an in-depth look at the issue of food waste in restaurants and offer actionable strategies for restaurant operators looking to reduce it.
+In this article, we take an in-depth look at how to deal with food waste in restaurants and also offer a free, downloadable food waste log template.

 Understanding Food Waste